metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ### Provision Controlplane

-This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the controlplane or the master of the cluster.
-As part of the controlplane provisioning, the generated manifests are for cluster, controlplane and machinedeployment.
-The `MachineDeployment` creates a `Machine` which picks up a BareMetalHost satisfying its requirements as the controlplane node, and it is then provisioned by the BareMetalOperator. there are other resources created in the process of provisioning, like `KubeadmControlPlane` and `Metal3MachineTemplate` resource which are involved in the provisioning process.
+This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the control plane member of the cluster using the rendered definition of control plane explained in the **Steps Involved** section.
+The `KubeadmControlPlane` creates a `Machine` which picks up a BareMetalHost satisfying its requirements as the control plane node, and it is then provisioned by the Bare Metal Operator.
+A `Metal3MachineTemplate` resource is also created as part of the provisioning process.

 > info "Note"
-> It takes some time for the provisioning of the Controlplane, you can watch the process using some steps shared a bit later
+> It takes some time for the provisioning of the control plane, you can watch the process using some steps shared a bit later

 ```console
 kubectl get KubeadmControlPlane ${CLUSTER_NAME} -n metal3